lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/5_Use_Terra.bio_Genomic_Datasets.md

 # Use Terra.bio Genomic Data

 ### Why do this
  - USE genomic reference data in cloud-based analysis.
+GCP hosts a number of genomic reference datasets in GCS buckets.
 Terra runs on GCP (capabilities shown above).
   - USE data with bioinformatics tools ([GATK](https://software.broadinstitute.org/gatk/), [Hail](https://hail.is/)...) & workflows on Jupyter notebooks or run scalable analysis on GCP without manually configuring Jupyter Hub, Cloud Storage & VMs (or container clusters)
  - READ - [The future of GATK tutorials is written in Notebooks](https://software.broadinstitute.org/gatk/blog?id=24167)